PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

 offers invaluable insights on how to live healthy, longer.
-In his Netflix docuseries _Live to 100: Secrets of the Blue Zones_ , Buettner explores regions renowned for their inhabitants’ exceptional longevity and vitality.^25 He highlights ten practices common to all the locations as the root of their
+In his Netflix docuseries _Live to 100: Secrets of the Blue Zones_ , Buettner explores regions renowned for their inhabitants’ exceptional longevity and vitality.
+He highlights ten practices common to all the locations as the root of their
 reputation: